Deepcakex/zoomcamp_gym/README.md

 ![image](https://github.com/user-attachments/assets/53a8a631-c11d-4982-a777-2ccf7714ae8f)

 ### <ins>5.4 Known Issues</ins>
 19/03/2025: Missing data points in the morning due to compute engine issues on Google Cloud.
-Although restored Kestra at noon, unable to backfill data as it is live.
+Restored Kestra at noon but unable to backfill data as it is live.

 &nbsp;
 ## 6. **Contributors**